telerik/xaml-docs/getting-started/installation/installing-wpf-demos.md

 	![](images/installing-wpf-demos-3.png)

 >tip The source code .zip does not contain the assemblies so that it is smaller in size.
-Building and running the demos solution locally requires to have a local installation of Telerik UI for WPF suite with the same version as the downlaoded demos.
+Building and running the demos solution locally requires to have a local installation of Telerik UI for WPF suite with the same version as the downloaded demos.

 ## Common Issues

-In this section we will review the most common issues experiencing when running the WPF Demos application.
+In this section we will review the most common issues experienced when running the WPF Demos application.

 ### "Could not load file or assembly" error when running an example from the demos application